How to Interpret Pr(>|t|) Values in R Regression Output

 F-statistic: 9.268 on 2 and 5 DF, p-value: 0.0208

-• The p-value for the predictor variable x1 is .0325.
-Since this value is less than .05, it has a statistically significant relationship with the response variable in the model.
+• The p-value calculated for the predictor variable x1 is 0.0325.
+Since this value is less than the chosen significance level of 0.05 (0.0325 < 0.05), we conclude that x1 has a statistically significant relationship with the response variable y in the fitted model.
+The single asterisk (*) next to this value, as defined by the Signif. codes, visually confirms its significance at the 0.05 level.

-• The p-value for the predictor variable x2 is .3732.
-Since this value is not less than .05, it does not have a statistically significant relationship with the response variable in the model.
+• In contrast, the p-value for the predictor variable x2 is 0.3732.
+Because this value is substantially larger than 0.05 (0.3732 > 0.05), we fail to reject the null hypothesis for x2.
+Therefore, x2 does not demonstrate a statistically significant relationship with the response variable in this specific model configuration.

 • t value = Estimate / Std.
 Error